Cover reveal! Introducing the beautiful new cover of the upcoming paperback edition of my memoir. Notice anything different?

 In the year that followed…reader reviews would prove him right.
 Nearly everyone who chose to take a chance on the memoir found that it wasn’t the bleak read they’d anticipated.

 So how did we get here?
-When it came time to think about the paperback edition, I wound up having some pretty intense discussions with my editor, Anne Collins and my agent Helen Heller.
+When it came time to think about the paperback edition, I wound up having some pretty intense discussions with my fabulous editor, Anne Collins.
 “Is there a way to let readers know that they can trust me with their hearts?”
 I asked.
 I was serious.
 It was April 2020 and COVID was now front and centre on everyone’s minds.
 My memoir had documented the lessons I’d learned over the years about having hope in the face of uncertainty, especially when it came to illness.
-Now, more than ever, I wanted readers to somehow see that my book was about a crazy, hopeful journey without having to crack the spine.
+At its heart, it’s a book about family and connection and everyday magic, and the importance of sharing our stories…because life is a wild, amazing journey filled with unexpected plot twists.
+Now, more than ever, I wanted readers to somehow see that my book was about a crazy, hopeful journey, (maybe even before they’d cracked the spine.)
 It was a BIG ask.

-“I think the first thing we do is change the cover,” my editor said.
+“I think the first thing we do is change the cover,” she said.
 “And then I think we should change the title, too.”

 “Seriously?”
 I asked.
 “You can do that?”